ferrouswheel/tenet/README.md

 I also believe that usability is fundamental.
 It doesn't matter how cool the p2p technology, encryption, or geekiness of tenet is, if non-techs can't easily use the platform... they won't.
-Being in control of one's social data should only by a small part of the offering.
+Being in control of one's social data should only be one part of the offering.
+Cultivating a social movement is key for any substantial uptake.

-## Technical Assumption
+## Technical Properties

-* [Transience]() - Each node will only store a recent history of shared memory/content.
+* **Transience** - Each node will only store a recent history of shared memory/content.
 It’s up to users to connect frequently enough to get all updates.
 This should be fine, since very rarely do we have to look back over other people's posts unless it's something we remember seeing.
 This has the side effect that "forgetting" is intrinsic to the social network.
 If you were not around at the time when stuff was shared, then you can't go back and try and dig up dirt on people after the fact.
-* [Transports]() - Most people’s phones won’t be able to run internet accessible servers, so we'll need a router.
-Initially we could use dumb websockets which just allow the user to connect to others.
+* [Transports](#transports) - Most people’s phones won’t be able to run internet accessible servers, so we'll need a router.
 This transport layer should be easily replaceable so long as it provides the hooks expected by tenet.
+Server administrators can use DNS TXT records to define how to connect to users under a certain domain (but for the non-technical, we can provide a default domain that routes messages directly)
-* [Multi-party decryption](#mpd) We can encrypt blobs that are addressed to multiple recipients, and do this without duplicating and encrypting the entire message for each recipient.
+* [Multi-party decryption](#mpd) - We can encrypt blobs that are addressed to multiple recipients, and do this without duplicating and encrypting the entire message for each recipient.

 ### <a name="mpd"></a>Multi-party Decryption

-What follows is a message format that allows for decryption by multiple parties using different keys.
+The message format needs to allow for decryption by multiple parties using different keys.

 When friend requests are accepted, users exchange their public keys.
 If